 The school was opened in August 1888 as a high school with well-equipped departments of technical education for boys and business education for girls.
 The school operated in this capacity until June 30, 1930, when its status was changed to that of a technical college offering a college-level two-year programs in Engineering Technology, Safety Management and Architecture, granting Associate and Bachelor degrees.

 The College has had six campuses during its history.
 The first building, occupied in 1888, was located in the Mission District in San Francisco, California.
 When the 1906 earthquake partially destroyed the campus, a new building was built across the street at Army and Folsom Streets.
 It was occupied in 1917.
 In 1974, the College purchased and moved to a location at Stockton and California Streets and converted the interior to classrooms, laboratories, shops and other facilities, including a 200-seat auditorium.
 The building's original exterior features were preserved.
 The building was named a San Francisco city landmark in 1984 and placed on the list of Architecturally Significant Structures.
 In 1985 Cogswell College again relocated, this time to Bubb St. in Cupertino - a city within the Silicon Valley.
 The previous building became the Ritz Carlton San Francisco.
-In 1994, the College moved to Bordeaux Drive in Sunnyvale, CA where it remained until 2015 when it moved to north San Jose.
+In 1994, the College moved to Bordeaux Drive in Sunnyvale, CA where it remained until 2015 when it moved to its current location in North San Jose.